robbytables/bug-free-invention/unit-6-flask/instructor-resources/05-flask-templates/05-templates-slides.md

 **Talking Points:**

 Possible answers:
-- "Adding programming languages to our HTML templates."
+- Adding programming languages to our HTML templates.
-- "Transferring info from Flask to HTML."
+- Transferring info from Flask to HTML.
-- "Lets us separate data from how we present data to users."
+- Lets us separate data from how we present data to users.
 </aside>

 ---